-General rule of thumb: the less your deep cycle battery is discharged before being properly recharged again, the longer it will last.
+General rule of thumb: the less your deep cycle battery discharges before recharge, the longer it will last.

 Here’s an example:

-A Sonnenschein Solar Bloc 100 AH Gel Battery discharged to a depth of 70%, i.e. with only 30% or 30 AH (amp hours) remaining, will have a lifespan of around 1200 cycles, which is quite impressive.
-However, if it’s only discharged to 50%, the expected number of cycles skyrockets to around 1700!
+A Sonnenschein Solar Bloc 100 AH Gel Battery discharged to a depth of 70%, i.e. with only 30% or 30 Ah (amp hours) remaining, will have a lifespan of around 1200 cycles, which is quite impressive.
+However, if it only discharges to 50%, the expected number of cycles skyrockets to around 1700!
 If a cycle is a day, that adds over 1.25 years to the life of the battery.

 Depth of discharge, also known as DOD, shouldn’t be any more than 50% in most deep cycle batteries in order to get the best value for money.
 So if you have a 100 AH battery, consider the cut-off discharge depth being 50 AH.